 Later you will drive up to the charming village of Talo (altitude 2,800m).
 This attractive village is famed for its pretty girls!
 First you will drive up to its fine gompa, built above the village and worth a visit for the spectacular views.
 After visiting the gompa you walk down through the village and will see traditional village life going on.
 It's all very pretty - the beautiful farm houses of the village have their own well-kept flower gardens and corn and vegetables are grown in abundance.
 There is an air of prosperity and contentment.
 You come out back onto the road below the village and then you may either walk down through woods and fields, or drive down, to visit the village of Nobgang, the birthplace of the four girls who in 1979 married King Jigme Singye Wangchuk to become his four queens.
 After the king's abdication they became Bhutan's Queen Mothers.
 The gompas in Nobgang are sponsored by their family.
 The two villages of Talo and Nobgang have a longstanding rivalry in archery.
 Once your walk is done you will be driven back to your Punakha hotel.

 Overnight: Zhingkham Resort or Similar, Punakha (Meals: BLD)

-Day 7: Punakha Valley walk.
-Visit Punakha Dzong.
+Day 7: Visit Punakha Dzong.
+Walk from the dzong to the village of Samdingkha - 3-4 hours.
 Drive to Gangtey.